ESTEVAN - It wasn’t an easy path, but Robyn Silvernagle is once again Saskatchewan’s women’s curling champion.

 She said she was always “jealous” of those who could have their kids with them at the Scotties, so to have him in Estevan was pretty amazing.

 He’s doing really well now, Silvernagle said, and he’s a determined young man.

-Silvernagle advanced to the Scotties Tournament of Hearts in Kamloops, B.C., Feb.
+Silvernagle advanced to the Scotties Tournament of Hearts in Kamloops, B.C., from Feb.
 17-26.
 She will try to win Saskatchewan’s first national title since Amber Holland in 2011.